 You will discover (oh my, what is all this?
 WordPress is too complex for me) many, many English settings options.
 Then, search for 'upload' to see the following two options.

-Naiba's Tip: These settings take effect immediately, and the URLs for all attachments in the media library will change to the new ones.
-You need to move all content previously uploaded to the wp-content/uploads folder to the new folder.
-(If you don't move them, thumbnails for images in the media library won't display.)
-Then, you also need to batch change the image addresses in articles that previously used the wp-content/uploads path to the new image addresses.
-For the replacement method, please refer to
+Naiba's tip: These settings take effect immediately, and all attachment URLs in the media library will change to the new ones.
+You need to move the files previously uploaded to the wp-content/uploads folder to the new folder.
+(If you don't move them, the images in the media library won't display thumbnails.)